ianmeinert/dashboard/README.md

   - Friendly empty state with "Add Item" button
   - Full-featured add/edit/delete in expanded view
   - Priority, category, and notes support

+## Weather Widget Improvements

+- **Instant dashboard updates:** When a user sets a new default location, the widget emits a `locationSet` event with the canonical location, and the parent updates the prop.
+The widget always shows the latest location, even after closing and reopening, without a full page reload.
+- **Error handling:** 422 errors are avoided by sending only the expected fields to the backend.

 ## Extending the Dashboard